Wholesale Price Index

 Table of Contents

-1. What is Wholesale Price Index (WPI)?
+1. What is a Wholesale Price Index (WPI)?

-2. What is the Formula for WPI?
+2. What is the Wholesale Price Index WPI formula?

 3. Why is WPI important?